Tuesday Morning Quotes

 2. The 5-Minute Breath Reset – Research shows breathwork lowers cortisol (your stress hormone).
 Before diving into work, I take 5 minutes to focus only on my breath.
 It instantly calms and clears my mind.

-3. The Time Audit – Download a time management sheet and spend one day tracking where your hours actually go.
+3. The Time Audit – Download a time management sheet template and spend one day tracking where your hours actually go.
 Most people find they “lose” 1–3 hours daily on distractions they didn’t even notice.
 Awareness is the first step to taking your time back.

 The Bigger Vision: Changing the World